- 1 How old is Nigeria this year 2020?

 |Country||Human Development Index||2021 Population|

-Which is richest state in Nigeria?
+Which is the oldest kingdom in Nigeria?